 It wasn’t so much about the advice that he received but the insight it gave him into the minds of extremely successful people.
 How did they grow?
 What did they prioritise?

-In 2018, having learned the many struggles of entrepreneurship, Rajat decided he wanted to empower others like himself.
+In 2018, having learned the many struggles of entrepreneurship, Rajat Bhageria decided he wanted to empower others like himself.
 He went on to found Prototype Capital, which is in existence still.
 According to the company website, Prototype Capital “believes in getting down in the trenches and being there right alongside the most ambitious founders in the world as together, we fund and found lasting 100-year businesses around products that change the status quo by 10x.”

 Chef Robotics